📈 Get daily crypto insights that make you smarter about your money

 Sponsored content, press releases, banner ads, and newsletter placements.
 Put your brand in front of Bitcoin's most engaged audience.

-lummis introducing a de minimis tax exemption for small crypto transactions would actually make using crypto as payments viable again
+1. lummis adding a de minimis tax exemption for small transactions would actually make crypto usable as currency. revolutionary if it passes

 Leave a Comment